-In the spring of 1942, Elzbieta Rabinek is aware of the swiftly growing discord just beyond the courtyard of the comfortable Warsaw home she shares with her adoptive parents.
-She has no fondness for the Germans who patrol her streets and impose their curfews, but has never given much thought to what goes on inside the Jewish Ghetto nearby.
-She knows all too well about German brutality - and that they're the reason she must conceal her real identity.
-But in befriending Sara, a nurse who shares her apartment floor, Elzbieta makes a discovery that propels her into a dangerous world of deception and heroism.
+In the spring of 1942, young Elzbieta Rabinek is aware of the swiftly growing discord just beyond the courtyard of her comfortable Warsaw home.
+But she has no idea what goes on behind the walls of the Jewish Ghetto nearby until she makes a discovery that propels her into a dangerous world of deception and heroism.

-Using Sarah's credentials to smuggle children out of the Ghetto brings Elzbieta face to face with the reality of the war behind its walls, and to the plight of the Gorka family who must give up their newborn daughter or watch her starve.
-For Roman Gorka, this final injustice stirs him to rebellion with a zeal not even his newfound love for Elzbieta can suppress.
-But his recklessness brings unwanted attention to Sara's cause, unwittingly putting Elzbieta and her family in harm's way until one violent act threatens to destroy their chance at freedom forever.
+Elzbieta comes face to face with the plight of the Gorka family who must give up their newborn daughter - or watch her starve.
+For Roman Gorka, this final injustice stirs in him a rebellion not even his newfound love for Elzbieta can suppress.
+His recklessness puts their families in harm's way until one violent act threatens to destroy their chance at freedom forever.

 'Fans of Jodi Picoult now have a new go-to author' SALLY HEPWORTH

-Kelly Rimmer is the New York Times, Wall Street Journal and USA Today bestselling author of ten novels, including Before I Let You Go, The Things We Cannot Say and Truths I Never Told You.
+Kelly Rimmer is the New York Times, Wall Street Journal and USA Today bestselling author of ten novels, including The Secret Daughter and The Things We Cannot Say.
 She's sold more than one million books, and her novels have been translated into more than 20 languages.
-Kelly lives in the Central West of New South Wales with her family and fantastically naughty dogs, Sully and Basil.
+Kelly lives in rural Australia with her family and fantastically naughty dogs, Sully and Basil.